binary-com/daily-report/_posts/en/2019-01-04-Markets-Recover-Following-Yen-Flash-Crash.md

 The USD/CHF is continuing its slow retreat, with support at 0.9850 holding for now.
 The EUR/CHF rallied hard yesterday though as the Swiss franc let off the pace.

-The USD/CAD is unchanged after slumping heavily yesterday, dropping below 1.3500 and erasing all the late December losses.
+The USD/CAD is unchanged after slumping heavily yesterday, dropping below 1.3500 and erasing all the late December gains.

 ## Coming up today